sahu04/Ecs_service_terraform_githubworkflow/README.md

 * `DESTINATION_PREFIX`: Destination Prefix

 ## Jenkinsfile
-whenever we are going to export the query data to s3 bucket this destination prefix veriable needs to be updated in Jenkinsfile.
+ when we export data into S3 Bucket destination prefix variable should be updated in the Jenkinsfile.
 ```
 {enviroment
  DESTINATION_PREFIX = "data-dump/MMYYYY"